 Assignments, articles, books, websites and other publications

-You may refer to the information and quote from the articles on this site provided you include citations that allow your reader to identify the author and locate the original work here.
+You may refer to the information and quote from the articles on this site provided you include citations that allow your reader to identify Caroline Bowen as the author and to locate the original work here.

 Citing websites, articles and other online sources